a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

    ./byfn.sh up -c mychannel -s couchdb

- This will create a simple Fabric network consisting of a single channel named `mychannel` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.
+ This will create a simple UDO network consisting of a single channel named `mychannel` with two organizations (each maintaining two peer nodes) and an ordering service while using CouchDB as the state database.